pcengines/apu2-documentation/docs/research/Orange_Pi_flasher.md

 linux-source-dev-sun8i_5.32_all.deb

 ```
-There are also u-boot and source packages which are not necessary to update
+There are also headers and source packages which are not necessary to update
 the Orange Pi.
-Send the following three packages to Orange Pi, via SCP for
+Send the following four packages to Orange Pi, via SCP for
 example:

 ```
 scp linux-image-dev-sun8i_5.32_armhf.deb root@192.168.0.112:/root/
 scp linux-dtb-dev-sun8i_5.32_armhf.deb root@192.168.0.112:/root/
+scp linux-firmware-image-dev-sun8i_5.32_armhf.deb root@192.168.0.112:/root/
-scp linux-headers-dev-sun8i_5.32_armhf.deb  root@192.168.0.112:/root/
+scp linux-u-boot-dev-orangepizero_5.32_armhf.deb root@192.168.0.112:/root/
 ```

 Now connect to Orange Pi, via SSH for example, as root.
 Default password is